MichaelViuff/SDJ2/11 Assignment 2/README.md

 Implement the program.

 ## Requirements
 The application must use Sockets connecting client and server with the server being multithreaded.
-The client must be able to
+The client must be able to:
-1. send messages
+- send messages
-2. receive messages broadcasted to all clients and
+- receive messages broadcasted to all clients and
-3. request an information from the server not to be broadcasted to other clients e.g. number of connected chatters, list of connected chatters, or similar.
+- request an information from the server not to be broadcasted to other clients e.g. number of connected chatters, list of connected chatters, or similar.

 You must use MVVM with preferably at least two windows.
 Some ideas:
 - Actual chat window